Protecting Your Interests During Divorce in New York

 Spousal support, or alimony, provides financial help to one spouse after a divorce.
 Courts in New York may award spousal support based on the length of the marriage, both spouses' incomes, and the recipient spouse's financial needs.

-Spousal support can be temporary, covering expenses during divorce proceedings, or permanent and extend after the divorce for spouses who cannot support themselves.
-The law assigns support by considering:
+Spousal support can be temporary, covering expenses during divorce proceedings, or permanent and extending after the divorce for spouses who cannot support themselves.

 - The length of the marriage